7 Product Management Tools That You Should Know About

 1. Alpha: On-demand user insights platform

 Alpha’s platform enables management teams to make data-driven decisions about products, users, and new markets.
-On-demand prototyping, audience sourcing, and experimentation in one integrated platform enable you to turn hypotheses into answers within days.
+We chose Alpha as one of our product management tools becuase its on-demand prototyping, audience sourcing, and experimentation in one integrated platform enables you to turn hypotheses into answers within days.

 Alpha is incredibly powerful, but also very easy to use.
 Start by submitting nothing more than plain English questions.
 You’ll then get reliable feedback from your target users within days.
 Based on what you learn, you can optimize and refine your concepts with follow-up tests and prototypes.